Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

 - Delete a stopped container: `$ docker container rm {container ids}`
 - Delete a running container: `$ docker container rm --force {id}`

     _Pass environment variables to containers using the --env flag_

-## Monitor a container
+### Monitor a container

 - Commands to inspect and monitor Containers:

     1. See process list inside a container: `$ docker container top`
     2. View container configs:`$ docker container inspect`
     3. View container perfomance stats live: `$ docker container stats`

-## Getting into a container
+### Getting into a container

 - Using Docker CLI, no SSH needed.
 - Start an interactive shell inside a container:

     `$ docker container run -it`

     _The 'run' command has option to specify what the spun container will execute on start up.
-For nginx, the default is to run the nginx daemon, if no optional argument is specified i.e `$ docker run -p 80:80 -d --name my_cont nginx`_
+For nginx, the default is to run the nginx daemon, if no optional argument is specified: `$ docker run -p 80:80 -d --name my_cont nginx`_

 - By using -it flags (combination of -i and -t {see docker run --help for more options}), we can start a container with a bash prompt to enable interactivity with it: